-Background Previous studies have suggested that impairment occurs in the lower motor neuron (LMN) pathway after stroke, but more research remains to be supported.
+To cite: Li P. Chen C. Huang B. et al. Altered excitability of motor Background Previous studies have suggested that neuron pathways after stroke: impairment occurs in the lower motor neuron (LMN) more than upper motor neuron pathway after stroke, but more research remains to be impairments.
+Stroke & Vascular supported.
+Neurology 2022;0. doi:10.1136/

-Objective In this study, we tested the hypotheses: (1) both motor cortex and peripheral nerve pathways have decreased excitability and structural damage after stroke; (2) parameters of transcranial magnetic stimulation motor evoked potentials (TMS-MEP) can be used as predictors of motor function and stroke prognosis.
+Objective In this study, we tested the hypotheses: (1) both motor cortex and peripheral nerve pathways have decreased excitability and structural damage after stroke: (2) parameters of transcranial magnetic stimulation motor evoked potentials (TMS-MEP) can be used as predictors of motor function and stroke prognosis.